catherineloesch/project3-mernstack-app/README.md

   - The deliverables were issued to the team on 04/05/2023.
     - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the prjoject
     - the proposal was to include:
-      - description of the project
+      - a description of the project
       - user stories
-      - Database Models Flowchart
+      - database models flowchart
-      - Schema
+      - schema
       - wireframe
-  - Submission deadline + poject presentation on: 12/05/2023
+  - Project submission deadline + project presentation on: 12/05/2023

 <br>

 ### Day 1: 04/05/2023

 On day 1, the team brainstormed together to develop the project concept, design, coding approach and working schedule.
-The team picked a team name (Chewing the CRUD) and agreed on a concept: A virtual guest book for an event, specifically a divorce party.
+The team picked a team name (Chewing the CRUD) and agreed on a concept: A virtual guest book for an event, specifically, a divorce party.
 The team then discussed each member's strengths and weaknesses, the details of which were recorded in the [Team Expectations Setting Document](./assets/team_expectations_setting.pdf). <br>

-Next, the team got started on the project proposal, working on the the user stories, a wireframe, schema and flow chart containing the database models that had been agreed upon earlier in the day:
+Next, the team got started on the project proposal, working on the the wireframe, user stories, schema and flow chart containing the database models that had been agreed upon earlier in the day:

 ### wireframe